Dadagum/MineSweeperHinter/README.md

 ./hinter < input.txt
 ```

+you can config the dfs search depth by modifying the variable "search_dep" in hinter.cpp.

 ## Output
 A board will output which tell you which grids are safe or not for sure.
 - 'S' with green blackground: represents a safe grid so you can click it later.